hpe-dev-incubator/hpe-dev-portal/content/blog/bulk-onboarding-of-users-in-hpe-greenlake-edge-to-cloud-platform.md

     }
 ```

-Note that, at the end of this loop, I have a hash table of tokens indexed by Client Id, which I will use to call the API in the next section
+Note that, at the end of this loop, I have a hash table of tokens indexed by Client Id, which I will use to call the API in the next section.

 ### Step 4 – Iterating over Users sheet to invite each of them.